-Our volunteer process is pretty simple: Come down and help… After you take a 30-minute online class in child protection.
+Our volunteer process is pretty simple: Come down and help… After you take an online class in child protection.
 It’s offered on myscouting.org for free and you don’t have to be a member of the Boy Scouts of America, but you’ll need an account on the site.

 Your First Time: You’ll come down, get introduced to some of the other volunteers, get a tour of the set-up, and then be free to shadow other volunteers in the various rooms as you see how they work.
 Maybe you’ll even jump in a little.
 If you like what you see, then you can do some prep for the room where you want to help and come back.

 CoderDojo is a true meritocracy and your position within it will depend on how much time and energy you can dedicate.
 If you have an idea, more often than not, you’ll pitch it and we’ll say “okay, go for it,” but then it will be up to you to deliver.

 Meetings: Basically, our volunteers meet informally before and after Dojo.
 Getting everyone together mid-week is like herding cats.
 Come early, stay late, chat.

 - We can always use more coders & teachers.
 Check out the Tech We Teach page for more information about what’s being taught here.
 If your favorite tech isn’t on it, you can always volunteer to teach it.